Shipping, Disasters, and Heroes

 Great Lakes Shipping and the SS Meteor

-The SS Meteor sailed the lakes longer than most ships of her day, and in her many reincarnations she offers a portrait of how some of the industries on the Great Lakes changed– and what those changes …
+The SS Meteor sailed the lakes longer than most ships of its day, and in its many reincarnations the ship offers a portrait of how some of the industries on the Great Lakes changed– and what those changes meant for Wisconsin.

 OBJECT HISTORY: Lifesaving Medal